pbrinkmeier/kit-lecture-notes/betriebssysteme/10-paging.md

 ### TLB operation

 Many TLB entries can be compared at the same time in hardware.
-That&rsquo;s what makes the TLB fast.
+That’s what makes the TLB fast.
 On every memory load and store operation, check if result is already cached, if not, look it up in the page table and insert it into the cache.

 ![Translation lookaside buffer schema](img/10-translation-lookaside-buffer.png)